Use vector ink

 There is nothing smart about Apple Notes’ current smart folders.
 If anything, they are just an extra step to complicate your organisation.
 Tags are a smart way of creating folders, especially if you want a notebook to simultaneously belong to different folders.
 Noteful has successfully implemented that system, and we love it.
 That doesn’t mean the app has smart folders.

-There are two basic features that folders need to be considered smart and Apple Notes doesn’t have either, for its ‘smart folders’.
-They should be automatic and determined by several parameters such as:
+There are two basic features that folders need to be considered smart, and Apple Notes doesn’t have either of them for its ‘smart folders’.
+They should be automatic and determined by several parameters, such as:

 - Specific characteristics: text, attachments (videos, audio), shared.
 Apple Notes would then automatically create these smart folders with any combination of those parameters.